ChaoticAurora/chaoticaurora.github.io/content/posts/team/golfrush.md

 ---

-Golf Rush is a multiplayer golf game that me and a friend (Jack Tollenaar) are making using unity where the goal is to race to your ball in a golfcart and get to the hole the fastest.
+Golf Rush is a multiplayer golf game that me and a friend (Jack Tollenaar) are making using Unity where the goal is to race to your ball in a golfcart and get to the hole the fastest.
 I mostly do the art and he mostly does the programming, we do game design together and we share